 As far as vegetarian 3 Ingredient Recipes go, this is my daughter’s favorite.
 She loves mushrooms.

-Basic Recipe: Preheat broiler.
+Basic Instructions: Preheat broiler.
 Brush whole Portobello caps with olive oil.
 Liberally dust with salt and pepper.
 Broil approximately five minutes, or until tender.
 Remove to a serving tray and sprinkle fine chopped shallot over the top and goat cheese crumbles.
 Pour more olive oil over the caps, if desired.

 In place of shallots, consider sprinkling any fresh chopped herbs over the cooked portobellos.